UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 **9. Generation of BLAST database**
 - **a.
 Split fasta file**
   - To generate a searchable BLAST database from the large unassembled data, the final fasta file was split into files of 1000000000 lines (~60GB).
+Resulting files were formatted to a .pep file.
 ```
 #!/bin/bash
 #SBATCH --job-name=split